agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

 ```
 We don't need to pass hard-coded dependencies that often
 because in 95% of the cases, the Computed Class will detect its dependencies by itself.
-You can check if the Computed Class has noticed all dependencies correctly by giving each passed State a unique key and reviewing the deps array.
+You can check if the Computed Class has noticed all dependencies correctly by giving each used State a unique key and reviewing the deps array.
 ```ts
 MY_COMPUTED.deps; // Returns '[Observer('myName'), Observer('myAge')]'
 ```